iHRIS/iHRIS/docs/user/audit_logs.md

 # Audit Logs

-This document describes the audit logs element of the system.
+This feature describes the audit logs element of the system.